matplinta/ecommerce-reports-prefect/README.md

 # 📊 Ecommerce Reports Prefect

-This repository contains code to generate daily ecommerce sell reports from Apilo and Baselinker APIs.
+Generate daily ecommerce sell reports from Apilo and Baselinker APIs.
 The workflows are defined using Prefect to orchestrate tasks like fetching exchange rates, gathering statistics, and creating formatted report artifacts.

 ## Overview

 - **Prefect Workflows:**
-  The repository uses Prefect flows to manage tasks such as:
+  The project uses Prefect flows to manage tasks such as:
   - Retrieving exchange rates
   - Fetching sell statistics from Apilo and Baselinker
   - Converting currency values to PLN